Laserbolt/Bluej-Themes/README.md

 2. Go to your Downloads folder, right-click on Bluej-Dark-Theme-main.zip and select Extract here.
 3. Now go to Downloads > Bluej-Dark-Theme-main > Bluej Dark Theme or any other theme folder of your choice from the available options.
 4. For quick installation double click to open the Installation.bat file
-5.In the command propmt type All
+5. In the command propmt type All
 6. If you need to switch back to the default light theme of BlueJ, you can follow the above procedure and select Original StyleSheets in step-3, or, you can make a copy of the original stylesheets folder before installing the new theme